-Rather than just ten, there are actually thirteen major players that are able to provide an employee discount program to corporations and organizations in the US.
-The offerings, in the somewhat crowded marketplace of employee perk and employee discount programs, often have some overlap and duplication, but each service strives to separate itself from the others in the market, often with a couple of unique factors that set it apart.
+Rather than just ten, there are actually thirteen major players that are able to provide organizations with an effective employee discount program.
+The offerings in the somewhat crowded marketplace of employee perk and employee discount programs market often have some overlap and duplication.
+Each service strives to separate itself from the others in the market, often with a couple of unique factors that set it apart.
 Most services are free to both the employer and the employee, but the premium services provide more control over content, delivery and branding to the employees.
 Some services allow employers to post their own local offerings inside the system as well, such as a local dry cleaners and corner shop florists.
 Depending on the relationship between the provider and organization, some employee discount program vendors are sent active employee data, letting the perk provider know who is an active employee and who has left the firm.
 In cases where this data is not supplied, offer producers become upset when they discover that former employees, from over ten years ago, can still access their system, which goes against the very purpose of the model.
 If the discount offer or perk leaks out and becomes public, then the sheen of exclusivity is off and either the offers are revoked or employees just stop using the service as it ceases to provide any exclusive value.
 Vendors reviewed are Plum Benefits, Tickets at Work, Nextjump, Access Development, Motivano, Corporate Offers, Perkspot, YouDecide, Lifecare, Beneplace, Anyperk and Abenity.

 Who Are The Market Leaders In The Employee Discount Program Market Sector?